Carrotrust/netflix-replica-app/README.md

 ## 📃 Note

 This project is focused on replicating the **UI** of Netflix with some functionality and does not include features like authentication, real-time streaming, or a backend.
 However, you are welcome to extend its functionality!
-Also to note, this is the netflix site in Nigeria, as you know netflix site changes frequently, so it might look different from the  site

 ## 💪 Contributing